Does A Dentist Remove Plaque And Tartar?

-Plaque is actually the substances that forms first, and then it hardens into tartar.
+Plaque is actually the substance that forms first, and then it hardens into tartar.
 They’re closely interlinked, but tartar is a little more serious than plaque.
 It’s almost impossible to completely eradicate plaque because our mouth is the perfect breeding ground for the bacteria: wet, warm, and with a steady supply of food.
 Plaque ushers in gum disease, because it can rest atop the gum line and irritate the soft tissue.
 Tartar occurs when the plaque isn’t removed or cleaned away.
 It hardens onto your teeth and irritates your gums further, potentially leading to tooth loss and very severe gum disease.
 It’s also not pleasant to look at and can smell foul too.

 The signs of gum disease to look out for